Start saving money on travel today with these 7 easy tips

-My parents didn’t have a lot of money so when you are a family of four (which later became five) that meant finding creative ways to trim around the edges to save money.
+Thing is, my parents didn’t have a lot of money so when you are a family of four (which later became five) that meant finding creative ways to trim around the edges to save money.
 What’s funny is that as kids we never thought twice about this.
 None of what we did seemed unusual.
 It was just traveling, and we loved it.
 And the great thing is, I had these methods on how to save money on travel ingrained in me.
 As an adult traveler out the door on my own, I picked up where mom and dad left off – even adding a few of my own tips and tricks.
-These money-saving travel tips are not only for families, but also for couples and individuals.
-And the best part is, they are easy.
+These money-saving travel tips for families, couples and individuals.
+And the best part is, they are easy to do.

 Start saving money on travel now with these 7 tips:

 Shopping for food and snacks – While we believe in supporting the small specialty grocery store in the center of town, this is not where you want to shop for your basic snacks and supplies when traveling.
-When you need to restock on the road, or acquire snacks for the hotel or your day at the park, for example, head to the big box store or even a dollar-type store and stock up on your needed basics – chips, cheese, milk, cereal, bread, pretzels, juice, etc. Local farmer’s markets are also a great source of fresh food, especially locally grown fruits and vegetables, at typically much lower prices.
+When you need to restock on the road, or get those snacks for the hotel and your day at Disney, head to the big box store or even a dollar-type store and stock up on your needed basics – chips, cheese, milk, cereal, bread, pretzels, juice, etc. Local farmer’s markets are also a great source of fresh food, especially locally grown fruits and vegetables, at typically much lower prices.
 If you are in a different state or even a different country, many of the big box stores will also carry specialties of the area.
 So you can, for example, in Hawaii find fresh pineapples at an area big box, like a Costco or Sam’s Club, or a large chain grocery store.
-Sure, patronize the local shops for local produce and specialty items, but look to a larger store for stocking up on basics.
+Sure, patronize the local shops for local produce and specialty items, please, but buy your basics at a larger store.

 Carrying along the food and goodies – So now that you have all this great stuff, where do you put it so it doesn’t spoil, especially if you are not somewhere that has a fridge or you are moving around in a car?
 One of the first stops for my dad when we traveled was a discount or grocery store or even a sporting goods store.
 There, he’d track down a large foam cooler for super cheap, then add free ice from the hotel.
 As kids, we’d enjoy our fave cereal and milk in the hotel room, we’d stop for picnics and forage sandwich makings out of the cooler, and we sometimes whipped up cold dinners too in the hotel room or other residence.